 Observe that voting by committees are very simple.
-They are tops-only and the selected subset of objects at each preference profile is obtained in a decomposable way, object-by-object.
-Barberà, Sonnenschein and Zhou (1991) characterizes this class when they operate on the separable domain as follows.
+They are tops-only and the selected subset of objects at each preference profile is obtained in a decomposable way, object-byobject.
+Barberà, Sonnenschein, and Zhou (1991) characterizes this class when they operate on the restricted domain of separable preferences as follows.

-Proposition 1 (Barberà, Sonnenschein and Zhou, 1991) A social choice function $f: S^n \to 2^K$ is strategy-proof and satisfies voter sovereignty if and only if it is voting by committees.
+Proposition 1 (Barberà, Sonnenschein, and Zhou, 1991) A social choice function $f : S^n \to 2^K$ is strategy-proof and satisfies voter sovereignty if and only if it is voting by committees.